fleetdm/fleet/docs/Configuration/gitops.md

 ### Agent options

 The `agent_options` key controls the settings applied to the agent on all your hosts.
 These settings are applied when each host checks in.

-See "[Agent configuration](https://fleetdm.com/docs/configuration/agent-configuration)" for more information.
+See "[Agent configuration](https://fleetdm.com/docs/configuration/agent-configuration)" to find all possible options.

 ### Features

 ...

 ----

 ## Team configuration

-`team/{team_name}.yml` file updates controls, queries, policies, and agent options for hosts assigned to the specified team.
-Below the example file you can find each option explained.
+The `team/{team_name}.yml` file updates controls, queries, policies, and agent options for hosts assigned to the specified team.
+Below the example file, you can find each option explained.

 Queries, policies, configuration profiles, scripts and agent options can be referenced from `lib/` folder.
 Learn more about it in the [Library section](https://#library-lib).